 A student majoring in another division of the Institute may, with the approval of the Biology Division, elect a subject minor in any of the disciplines listed above under major subjects of specialization.
-Requirements for such a minor consist of (a) passing the placement examination in cell biology or organismic biology, and (b) passing the qualifying examination in the discipline elected.
+Requirements for such a minor are determined by the faculty committee designated for each discipline.
 A minor program in biology is also available to students of other divisions.
 Such a program shall consist of 45 units of upper division course work in the Biology Division, each course passed with a grade of "C" or better.
 Approval of each program must be obtained from the Biology Graduate Advisory Committee.
-A student majoring in another division who elects a subject minor in one of the disciplines of biology may if desired arrange to have his minor designated as biology, rather than with the name of his specific minor discipline.
+A student majoring in another division who elects a subject minor in one of the disciplines of biology may if desired arrange to have the minor designated as biology, rather than with the name of the specific minor discipline.